THE TWILIT TEN:

 Indeed, over the course of the film, Black Mamba hunted down and killed the last of the DiVAS, starting with Budd-played by Madsen.
 Significantly, Budd’s implicit link to Lucas was affirmed by his Hawaii shirt and his lonely bachelor life in a beat up trailer in a desert canyonscape straight out of Tatooine, implicitly affirming that Tarantino’s implicit high hopes for Lucas in JACKIE BROWN had been dashed by the reality of the STAR WARS Tragic Trilogy.
 Curiously, after burying Black Mamba alive, Budd was actually killed by the Wicked Elle “California Mountain Snake” Driver-played by Hannah.
 However, Black Mamba managed to escape her coffin and dig herself out of her grave in a scene that implicitly symbolized the film art of Lynch coming back to life.
 Then she left the Wicked Driver to die after relieving her of her last and sinister left eye like her real life Jedi Master before her, Pai Mei-played by Liu-before heading to Mexico and being helped by the implicitly Spielberg linked pimp, Esteban Vihaio-played by Parks-to find, finally confront and kill the ringleader behind the devious and vainglorious DiVAS, the mysterious, great, powerful and dreaded Bill aka Snake Charmer-played by Carradine-with the deadly Five Point Palm Exploding Heart Technique revealed to Black Mamba by the fierce and implicitly Cowardly Lion linked martial arts master, Pei Mei-played by Liu.

 Thus, the TZ disaster and the rise of CGI enhanced film art to prevent more film set disasters were both avenged, and harmony was returned to audiences, film art, film artists and the Temple Theatre.
 Indeed, finally killing Bill allowed Black Mamba to save her implicitly Dorothy linked daughter, B.B.-played by Perla Haney-Jardine-who implicitly symbolized and embodied a new era of daylit and CGI free film art.
 The fact that the two films were almost entirely free of ‘60’s and ‘70’s pop songs used to complement the visuals with bitter and ironic fury and filled with triumphant Western fused martial arts action reaffirmed the high and hopeful spirits of Tarantino.
-Rejuvenated spirits that were on display when Tarantino lampooned himself in a spirited cameo in the twilit, allegorical and CGI enhanced Kirk R. Thatcher film THE MUPPETS’ WIZARD OF OZ (2005).
-Then a bold new era of sunlit film art returned when Tarantino reaffirmed that he was not impressed with the STAR WARS Tragic Trilogy, which had wrapped up two years earlier with the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Cameron and Spielberg roasting Lucas film STAR WARS EPISODE III: REVENGE OF THE SITH (2005), when he teamed up again with Menke, Parks and James Parks-who played Texas Ranger McGraw’s “Son Number One”, Edgar McGraw, in KILL BILL VOLUME 1-to implicitly roast Lucas again and affirm his fondness for MAD MAX in the twilit, allegorical, conventionally linear and CGI free indie film DEATH PROOF (2007).
+Rejuvenated spirits that were on display when Tarantino lampooned himself in a spirited cameo in the twilit, allegorical and CGI enhanced Kirk R. Thatcher film THE MUPPETS’ WIZARD OF OZ (2005), released on April 27, 2005.
+Then a bold new era of sunlit film art returned when Tarantino reaffirmed that he was not impressed with the STAR WARS Tragic Trilogy, which had wrapped up two years earlier with the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Cameron and Spielberg roasting Lucas film STAR WARS EPISODE III: REVENGE OF THE SITH (2005), when he teamed up again with Menke, Parks and James Parks-who played Texas Ranger McGraw’s “Son Number One”, Edgar McGraw, in KILL BILL VOLUME 1-to implicitly roast Lucas again and affirm his fondness for MAD MAX in the twilit, allegorical, conventionally linear and CGI free indie docufeature film DEATH PROOF (2007), released on May 22, 2007.

 “And just because I can’t punish